HarshaPhaneendra/Robot_ball_chase/README.md

 catkin_make
 source devel/setup.bash
 ```
-###Terminal_1
+### Terminal_1
 ```
 roslaunch my_robot world.launch
 ```
 - Set rviz Fixed Frames - odom.

-###Terminal_2
+### Terminal_2
 ```
 roslaunch ball_chaser ball_chaser.launch
 ```
-- Place the While ball anywhere with in the robot's camera site.
+- Place the "White ball" anywhere with in the robot's camera site.
-- To make the robot stop, move White ball outoff robot's camera site.
+- Move the "White ball" at different angles to test the algorithm.
+- Untill and unless "Whilte ball" is out of frame, robot keeps moving towads it.